botworld-wiki/beatburger.github.io/_bots/brute.md

 Good for clearing out grouped bots, Best use when Ai is Maxed out

 ### 'Full Damage Build' by Hex
--BBCBB - Upon drop he spins, crits, stuns and 1 hit an enemy.
+- **BBCBB:** Upon drop he spins, crits, stuns and 1 hit an enemy.
 Would recommend equip with crit boosters.

 ### 'Different Build' by Hex
--AACAB - Everything that a full damage build lacks, it got speed.
+- **AACAB:** Everything that a full damage build lacks, it got speed.